-The Complete Guide On How To Raise Series A Round Funding
+The Complete Guide On How To Raise Series A Financing For Your Company

-One of the most classic errors businesses make when looking for funding is believing that it involves the same strategy as a Seed round.
+One of the most classic errors businesses make when raising Series A funding is believing that it involves the same strategy as a Seed round.
 Series A rounds pose unique challenges, and like any other funding stage, preparation is key.

 This guide will help ensure you approach this round ready to secure the capital you need.